NapesWeaver/rpnapes/README.md

 My first and favorite JS project - much of the code still needs refactoring.

 Created with engineering calculators like the HP 48 in mind, this calamatron is programmable with a command line interface.
 It operates using reverse Polish notation and algebraically.
 RPN complex maths have been implemented using the [math.js](https://mathjs.org/) library.
-The UI makes use of a visible, interactive, stack that can be saved to a cookie.
+The UI makes use of a visible, interactive, stack that can be saved, using cookies for persistent storage.
 Unit labeling and opening/saving files are also supported.

 The project does not use any jQuery and Works offline.
 Some effort has been made to keep it compatible for backwardly browsers.